hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 	- a location - a genomic region (for example, rat X:100000..200000)
 	- a PDB ID or a Gene Ontology (GO) term

 	Most search results will take you to the appropriate Ensembl view through a results page.
+These linked pages will allow you to **download information/sequences for specific genes/transcripts/exons/variants**.
 If you search using a location you will be directed straight to the location tab (this tab provides a view of a region of a genome).
-These pages will allow you to **download information/sequences for specific genes/transcripts/exons/variants**.

 - **Browse a Genome**: Choose your species of interest in this section.
 The drop down menu under 'All genomes' allows you to select from the full list.
-The *Ensembl Pre!* site contains new genomes (either new species to Ensembl, or updates in the reference assembly) that do not yet have an Ensembl gene set.
+The *Ensembl Pre!* site contains new genomes (either new species to Ensembl or updates in the reference assembly) that do not yet have an Ensembl gene set.
 BLAST/BLAT is available for organisms in all Ensembl sites, including Pre!

 - **Help**: There is a wealth of help and documentation in Ensembl if you are new to the browser.
 Video tutorials are provided and printable pdfs with exercises.
 Custom data may be uploaded to Ensembl or displayed directly by attaching a file by URL.